 A dedicated business vertical has been set up to ensure deployment of the ERM process across the organisation.
 The team is led by Group Head - Corporate Finance & Risk Management who acts as the Chief Risk Officer ('CRO') of the Company.
 The ERM team continuously scans the external environment for developments which may throw up risks for the organisation and risk flags are sent out to the Business Units ('BU').
 BUs engage in identification and management of bottom-up risks, which are periodically reviewed as per defined ERM process.
-The risks are escalated and aggregated for reporting to GRRC and RMC.
+The risks are escalated and aggregated Image: Constraint of the sector of the sec for reporting to GRRC and RMC.
 This is complemented by a top-down process, which helps in identification of strategic, enterprise level risks.